d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 Proceeding with ServerClone Load Operation...
 This system has BIOS Version U32.
 BIOS Versions are different.
 Suggest to have 'U30' in place before upgrading.
-This system has has iLO 5 with firmware revision 1.40. iLO Versions are compatible. iLO Firmware Revisions are compatible.
+This system has iLO 5 with firmware revision 1.40. iLO Versions are compatible. iLO Firmware Revisions are compatible.
 Would you like to continue with migration of iLO configuration from 'ProLiant DL380 Gen10' to 'ProLiant DL360 Gen10'? (y/n)